Hue-Jhan/Multi-Weather-App/README.md

-# Multi-Weather-App
+# Multi Weather App
-Classic Android Weather App in java that compares multiple Weather APIs to provide the best possible result.
+Android Weather App in java that compares multiple Weather APIs/Scrapers to provide the best possible result.
+It also shows the various APIs forecast data to the user.

 # 📱 App
 a